CRITICAL RACE AND ETHNIC STUDY

-The Racial and Ethnic Minorities Division of SSSP is a collective of scholars, activists, and concerned individuals who recognize that, while significant strides have been made toward racial equality and justice, we continue to live in a society in which racial inequality, segregation, discrimination, and systematic racism function both tacitly and overtly.
-Simply put, racism continues to inform our daily lives.
+The Critical Race and Ethnic Study Division of SSSP is a collective of scholars, activists, and concerned individuals who recognize that we continue to live in a society in which racial inequality, segregation, discrimination, and systematic racism function both tacitly and overtly.
+In our current political climate, we are witnessing an increase in hate groups and violence against people of color.
+We are also seeing the rise of anti-racist and anti-xenophobic social movements at the local, national and international level.
+Therefore, we need to work to dismantle the structures that uphold white supremacy in the United States and support the political actors and organizations invested in creating equitable racial futures.
 Our Division’s vision of our future society is one in which racial and ethnic (and all other types of) oppression and discrimination no longer exist.
 Accordingly, in a world in which the multifarious manifestations of racism are often minimized or ignored, we believe it is a moral and scholarly responsibility to remain vigilant in our quest to study, understand, and make visible the latent and hidden operations, mechanisms, and effects of racism and to speak out against it.

-We encourage members and allies to engage with books from the suggested (but by no means exhaustive) list of readings below.
+We encourage members and allies to engage with books from the suggested (but by no means exhaustive) list of readings below as well as activists on the ground.
 Division members are also encouraged to join our Facebook community (https://www.facebook.com/groups/sssp.drem/).
 There, we share information related to our larger interests and investment in the alleviation of racial and ethnic social problems.

-Division mission statement last edited in 2015 by Michelle R. Jacobs, Wayne State University, Racial and Ethnic Minorities Division Co-Chair, 2014-2016, and Matthew W. Hughey, University of Connecticut, Racial and Ethnic Minorities Division Co-Chair, 2015-2017.
+Division mission statement edited in November 2022 by Rahsaan H. Mahadeo, Appalachian State University, Racial and Ethnic Minorities Division Co-Chair, 2021-2023 and Watoii Rabii, Oakland University, Racial and Ethnic Minorities Division Co-Chair, 2022-2024.

 Alba, Richard and Victor Nee.
 2003.
 Remaking the American Mainstream.
 Cambridge: Harvard University Press.